 Allowable costs include transportation (international airfare and in-country travel such as bus, taxi, train, flights, and car rentals), lodging, food, and visas.
 Allowable field-related expenses may include minor research expenses.
 The purchase of field equipment (cameras, recorders, etc.) is prohibited.

 The following materials will be submitted via the online application.

 - Application form

 - Current transcript

-- A 2–5-page narrative description of the proposed research project (purpose of the trip, likely sources of data and their locations, qualifications to undertake the project, and its relevance to research and academic goals)
+- A 2–5-page narrative description of the proposed research project (purpose of the trip and/or remote research, likely sources of data and their locations, qualifications to undertake the project, and its relevance to research and academic goals)